advancedAgritek-BB/coinTrader2.0/README.md

 ## Meme Wave Rider

-This scalper rides trending meme coins by watching mempool volume alongside Twitter sentiment.
+This scalper rides trending meme coins by watching mempool volume alongside LunarCrush sentiment.
 A rolling volume window flags spikes in Solana swaps while a sentiment API call checks for positive chatter.
 When both metrics exceed your thresholds, a trade is executed using `solana_trading.py`.